aws-powertools/powertools-lambda-java/docs/core/logging.md

     }
     ```

+=== "Functional API"

+    ```java hl_lines="1 9"
+    import static software.amazon.lambda.powertools.logging.argument.StructuredArguments.entry;

+    public class AppLogEvent implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {

+        private static final Logger LOGGER = LoggerFactory.getLogger(AppLogEvent.class);

+        public APIGatewayProxyResponseEvent handleRequest(final APIGatewayProxyRequestEvent input, final Context context) {
+            return PowertoolsLogging.withLogging(context, () -> {
+                LOGGER.info("Handler Event", entry("event", input));
+                // ...
+                return new APIGatewayProxyResponseEvent().withStatusCode(200);
+            });
+        }
+    }
+    ```

 ???+ note
-    If you use this on a RequestStreamHandler, the SDK must duplicate input streams in order to log them.
+    If you use this on a RequestStreamHandler, the SDK must duplicate input streams in order to log them when used together with the `@Logging` annotation.

 ## Logging handler response

-When debugging in non-production environments, you can instruct the `@Logging` annotation to log the response with `logResponse` param or via `POWERTOOLS_LOGGER_LOG_RESPONSE` env var.
+When debugging in non-production environments, you can log the response using the `@Logging` annotation with `logResponse` param, via `POWERTOOLS_LOGGER_LOG_RESPONSE` env var, or manually with the functional API.

 ???+ warning
-    This is disabled by default to prevent sensitive info being logged
+    This is disabled by default to prevent sensitive info being logged.

-=== "AppLogResponse.java"
+=== "@Logging annotation"

     ```java hl_lines="5"
     public class AppLogResponse implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> {